HAKORADev/VODER/README.md

 - First row has no delete button; subsequent rows can be deleted individually.
 - Voice prompts or audio assignments appear dynamically for every character found in the script.

+**Optional Background Music:**
+- When generating dialogue (TTS or TTS+VC mode), VODER can automatically **add ambient background music** that matches the length of the spoken audio.
+- A clean dialog appears before processing, asking: *“Enter music description (or press Skip):”*
+- If a description is provided (e.g., `"soft piano, cinematic strings"`), VODER:
+  - Generates music via ACE-Step using the description as style prompt and `"..."` as empty lyrics.
+  - Automatically fits the music duration to the exact length of the dialogue.
+  - Mixes the music at **35% volume** relative to the dialogue.
+  - Cleans up temporary files and saves the final result with an `_m` suffix (e.g., `voder_tts_dialogue_..._m.wav`).
+- If the user skips, processing proceeds normally without music.

+This feature is available in both **GUI** and **CLI** modes (interactive and one‑line).
+It is **only triggered for dialogue scripts** (i.e., more than one line, or a single line containing a colon).

 **Example Script (conceptual):**
 ```plaintext
 James: Welcome to our podcast!
 Today we'll explore AI advances.